-The cave of Melissani and the Drogarati cave –the two most visited and well-known sights of the island – are situated in Sami, but what is unique about the area is the 17 registered locations of caves and underground lakes.
-This makes it the only place in Greece with so rich geomorphology.
-To give you an example, lake Avithos, the allegedly bottomless lake, is near Sami on the way to Poros.
+The cave of Melissani and the Drogarati cave (the two most visited and well-known sights of the island) are situated in Sami, but what is unique about the area is the 17 registered locations of caves and underground lakes.
+This makes it the only place in Greece with such a rich geomorphology.
+For example, lake Avithos, the allegedly bottomless lake, is near Sami on the way to Poros.
 The rare flora and fauna make the scenery incredibly beautiful.
 Another lake found here is the lake of Karavomilos in the town of Sami where the waters pass through the watermill before they end up in the sea.

 Sami is a lively town which provides all kinds of facilities.
 If you decide to stay in Sami, there will be no need to go to Argostoli or other places for daily necessities or for emergencies.
-Here you have all you need, from pharmacies and a medical centre to ATMs, post office, police, coastguard and a fire department.
-There are a lot of shops to buy souvenirs and pieces of jewellery, super markets and grocery stores.
-For your accommodation, there are plenty of options, such as hotels, studios and rooms to let.
-Even though Sami isn’t the place where you would dance the night away and party till dawn, there are a lot of “tavernas”, cafes and bars lined along the harbour, ready to offer delicious meals and refreshing drinks.
+Here you have everything you need, from pharmacies and a medical centre to ATMs, post office, police, coastguard and a fire department.
+There are a lot of shops to buy souvenirs and pieces of jewellery from, super markets and grocery stores.
+There are plenty of accommodation options, such as hotels, studios and rooms to let.
+Even though Sami isn’t the place where you would dance the night away and party till dawn, there are a lot of taverns, cafes and bars lined along the harbour, ready to offer delicious meals and refreshing drinks.

-If you want to experience the mystery that surrounds the special geological phenomena of Kefalonia and the island’s incredible nature, then Sami is the right place for your holidays!
+If you want to experience the mystery that surrounds the special geological phenomena of Kefalonia and the island’s incredible nature, then Sami is the ideal place for your holidays!